U.S. News Rankings

 Located in the city of Bozeman, Montana State University offers about 60 areas of study for undergraduate students.
-The university also offers more than 40 master’s programs, including engineering, education, and nursing.
-Montana State University has many unique research facilities, such as the Plant Growth Center of nearly 30 greenhouses, and the Center for Bison and Wildlife Health.
-Montana State is also home to The Museum of the Rockies, which has, among other exhibits, an extensive collection of dinosaur fossils.
+The university also offers more than 40 master's programs, including engineering, education and nursing.
+Montana State University's research facilities include the Plant Growth Center, with about 30 greenhouses, and the Center for Bison and Wildlife Health.
+Montana State is also home to the Museum of the Rockies, which has, among other exhibits, an extensive collection of dinosaur fossils.
 Montana State alumna Mary Schweitzer became famous in the paleontology world when she discovered soft tissue in a Tyrannosaurus rex bone.

 |School mission and unique qualities (as provided by the school):|

 When applying to Montana State University, it's important to note the application deadline is rolling.
 The application fee at Montana State University is $30.
 It is selective, with an acceptance rate of 57.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||N/A|